-Chris Tolley, TMRPA stated that two items are being appealed to the Regional Planning Governing Board - one the Silver Hill from Washoe County and the Daybreak project.
+Chris Tolley, TMRPA stated that two items are being appealed to the Regional Planning Governing Board - one "over the hill from Washoe County" and the Daybreak project.

 ITEM 9.
 AGENDA ITEMS FOR FUTURE TAC MEETINGS

 There were no agenda items suggested for upcoming TAC meetings.